 Our latest Ofsted Inspection report highlighted our inclusivity, we strive to ensure equality of opportunity, both for our adoptive families and amongst our staff and trustees, regardless of gender, race, religion, culture, heritage, age, disability or sexuality.

-Ofsted Outstanding since 2008, Adoption Matters are the ONLY adoption service in the UK to achieve 5 Outstanding ratings in a row.
+Ofsted Outstanding since 2008, Adoption Matters are the ONLY adoption service in the North of England to achieve 5 Outstanding ratings in a row.

 Currently the Department only record limited data on LGBTQ+ adoptions this is because recording is still relatively recent.
 This new data excludes bisexual people, Trans people not in a same sex relationship and single LGBT adopters.
 Therefore, the real number of LGBTQ+ adopters will be considerably higher.

-With 1,900 children currently waiting for adoption of which over half part of a sibling group there is a huge need for more adopters.
-The 2023 LGBTQ+ Adoption and Fostering Week theme this year, 1, 2, 3 or more, is looking to encourage people from the LGBTQ+ community to consider adopting brothers and sisters, to enable them to grow up together.
+With 2,710 children currently waiting for adoption of which over half part of a sibling group there is a huge need for more adopters.
+The 2024 LGBTQ+ Adoption and Fostering Week theme this year is ‘Different Together’ and it calls on more people from the LGBTQ+ community to consider adoption and fostering, while also highlighting that children from diverse backgrounds are sometimes harder to place.

 Adoption Matters Chief Executive, Susy White, says: “We know from experience that LGBTQ+ people often come to adoption with an open mind and real enthusiasm – it’s often their first choice to build their family.